The Toxic Workplace

 5. The supervisor is afraid of the office bully.
 In some cases, the supervisor knows the workplace bully has caught him engaging in unprofessional or unethical behavior, such as arriving late to work regularly or drinking on the job.
 He fears that if he confronts the abuser about his behavior, the abuser will retaliate and expose him.

 The supervisor may fear other forms of revenge from the office bully in exchange for confronting him about his behavior.
-He may worry that the harasser will file a lawsuit if he’s dismissed, especially if he has already threatened to do so.
+For example, he may worry that the harasser will file a lawsuit if he’s dismissed, especially if he has already threatened to do so.

 6. The supervisor is friends with the workplace bully.
-They are lunch buddies or they hang out together outside of school.
+They're lunch buddies or they hang out together outside of school.
 The supervisor’s perspective is already clouded because he has an emotional connection with the aggressor.

 7. The supervisor IS the workplace bully.
 A supervisor who misuses his position of authority to harass an employee poses a particularly difficult situation for the target, as the target knows that reporting the bully will in this case more than likely jeopardize his (the target's) job security.

-If you are the target of an office bully, it’s important to document all incidents of bullying in an objective and specific manner, and to report all incidents to your direct supervisor.
+If you are the target of an office bully, it’s important to document all incidents of bullying in an objective and specific manner.

 Whether or not you decide to file an official written complaint, it’s important to consider what that entails as well as the repercussions it may bring on you.

 In the end, you need to weigh the cost of staying in your current work situation against the cost of leaving.

 In some cases—and particularly if the bully is your direct supervisor—the best thing to do may be to remove yourself from your toxic work environment and find work elsewhere.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.